 Judaism teaches us that where there is a way to alleviate suffering, not to do so is to deny our responsibility to humankind.
 The question, “Am I my brother’s keeper?” has always been answered affirmatively by Jewish tradition.
-In modern society, which places a very high value on good health as a necessity for full participation in the benefits of our secular culture, the financial costs of medical care have risen to a level which effectively bars large numbers of people from relief of suffering.
+In modern society, which places a very high value on good health as a necessity for full participation in the benefits of our secular culture, the financial costs of medical care have risen to a level that effectively bars large numbers of people from relief of suffering.
 With this in mind, the National Federation of Temple Sisterhoods supports the proposal that:

-- In the United States there should be made available through the government a comprehensive single benefit health insurance to cover all aspects of prevention, treatment and rehabilitation in all fields of medical practice.
+- In the United States, there should be made available through the government a comprehensive single benefit health insurance to cover all aspects of prevention, treatment, and rehabilitation in all fields of medical practice.

 - This insurance should be made available to all on a cost-sharing basis, according to their ability to pay.

-- Standards of health care service as well as standards of licensure and professional competence should be continually reviewed by a board on which consumers are represented, but specifically excluding lay participation on boards of licensure.
+- Standards of health care service, as well as standards of licensure and professional competence, should be continually reviewed by a board on which consumers are represented, but specifically excluding lay participation on boards of licensure.

 - Both private and government efforts should be made to enlarge the supply of health personnel and to make more effective use of all professional resources.

 - The rights of persons to choose among doctors should be assured.
 Equally, the rights of doctors to practice according to their judgment must be assured, provided they meet appropriate standards of competence and responsibility.